Urinary Tract Infection (UTI)

 - Nausea and vomiting

-*Pain or burning while urinating is also a symptom of an STI such as chlamydia, gonorrhea, genital herpes, and trichomoniasis.
+*Pain or burning while urinating is also a symptom of an STI like chlamydia, gonorrhea, genital herpes, and trichomoniasis.
 If you're experiencing this symptom, call your health care provider right away, and get tested.

 What should I do if I think I have a UTI?